Gsirawan/YoloV4-on-Ubuntu-18.04-server/README.md

 ![yolo](src/yolo.png)

-every things working as should be.
+every things working as it should be.

 Now: you can download any model you want for testing or train your own model... good luck :)
 `$ ./darknet detect cfg/yolov4.cfg yolov4.weights data/image.jpg`